-- laxity of the UCL in extension of MCP and 30 degrees flexion, measured with a goniometer stability

-- pain on a VAS scale of 1-10 in rest and during testing of thumb strength and neurovascular complaints of the hand are tested and noted.
-A difference is made between temporary (< 8 weeks) and chronic (>8 weeks) complaints.
+- Difference in pinch grip when compared to the healthy side, expressed in no. of kg and as a percentage compared to the healthy side. - laxity of the UCL in extension of MCP and 30 degrees flexion, measured with a goniometer - range of motion of the thumb, noted as 'limited' or 'unlimited' - neurovaxcular status, complaints of tingling, hypo/hyperesthesia and/or other neurovascular complaints of the hand are tested and noted.
+A difference is made between temporary (< 8 weeks) and chronic (>8 weeks) complaints. - result of guestionnaire --> Michigan Hand Outcome Questionnaire

-- range of motion of the thumb, in no. of degrees compared to the healthy thumb

-- neurovaxcular status, complaints of tingling, hypo/hyperesthesia and/or other

-- result of questionnaire --> Michigan Hand Outcome Questionnaire)